metno/mkharp/docs/usage.md

 ## Step three: Add more data to the same file (optional)

-If you create another file with observations, either for other times, or other stations, you can run the same command as before, while dropping the `-create` command line argument.
+If you create another csv file with observations, either for other times, or other stations, you can run the same command as before, while dropping the `-create` command line argument.
 For example, if you have another observation file, called `more_data.csv`, you can add that to an existing harp file, using the following command:

 ```bash
 mkharp \